 Frequently Asked Questions

-What type of cheese is best for an air fryer tuna melt?
+What is the best type of cheese for tuna melts?

 Can I prepare air fryer tuna melts ahead of time?